What's a toddler's love language? Quality time.

 Valentine's Day Activities for Toddlers

-Walk with your child through your neighborhood or explore your own backyard as they collect petals, flowers, leaves, and sticks.
+Walk with your child through your neighborhood or explore your own backyard as they collect petals, flowers, leaves, and sticks into a bucket or resealable bag.
 Bring their treasures inside to create a collage on a pre-cut cardboard heart.
-This is a great language activity as you can discuss the real names for plants.
-Instead of “let’s glue the pink petal to your heart,” you could say, “let’s glue the pink rose petal to the heart,” as your child expands their vocabulary.

 Valentine's Themed Transfer Station

-Transferring is classic Montessori work that engages children.
+Transferring is classic Montessori work that engages children and requires focus.
 You can make it fresh each season by changing up the color scheme or materials.
-All you need are two vessels and a utensil such as a spoon or tongs. @SonnysMontessori shared a rainbow rice version.
-You can try dried beans, store-bought pompoms, or simply water!
+All you need are two vessels and a utensil such as a spoon or tongs. @SonnysMontessori shared a pink and purple rice version.
+Try dried beans, store-bought pompoms, or simply water!

-Allowing your child to participate in activities in the kitchen allows your little one to make a real contribution to the family.
+Inviting your child to participate in kitchen activities allows your little one to make a real contribution to the family.
 Your child will feel a sense of importance and belonging as they create a Valentine’s-themed sandwich to share with someone they love.

 Executive functioning is a term often used in Montessori.
 It’s the ability to focus on a bigger picture, plan ahead, as well as regulate emotions and impulses.
 Activities with multiple steps allow little ones to practice these skills in a prepared setting and environment.
 As they mature and grow into academic students and ultimately adults in the workforce these are the skills that are the most important to be successful and productive.

-This activity can be simplified for younger children by removing steps and pre-slicing the strawberries.
+(This activity can be simplified for younger children by removing steps and pre-slicing the strawberries.)https://www.youtube.com/watch?v=BhyrH69vF7A&feature=youtu.be Related Story: Lessons on

 Children get excited about the act of giving and caring for others.
 The act of creating a bouquet can allow for a rich language lesson as you talk about which flowers Grandma loves.
 For example, talk with your child about the flowers using the specific names, “Grandma really loves red roses and pink tulips, let’s use those for her bouquet.”